The Best Replacement Brake Rotors and Why You Need Them

 What About the Brake Fluid?

 Rotors need to be changed every 70,000 miles or so, while pads need to be changed every 40,000 miles or so.
 Most manufacturers suggest changing your brake fluid every couple of years, or every 20,000 miles.
 If you haven’t changed your brake fluid recently, you might as well change it at the same time you change your rotors.
+It's because brake fluid absorbs water, and that water can boil in hard braking.
+Boiling fluid means a soft pedal and poor braking performance.

 If you don’t know what type of brake fluid to get, consult your vehicle’s owner’s manual.
 Because brakes are crucial to the safety of those around you, and yourself, you should stick to what the manufacturer suggests.